elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-role-did-vase-painting-play-in-the-iconography-of-classical-mythology.md

 url: /learn/art-history-and-literature/questions/what-role-did-vase-painting-play-in-the-iconography-of-classical-mythology
 score: 9.5
 related_article1:
-    id: 164002
+    id: 164009
+    title: >-
-    title: What is the historical context in which Herodotus wrote his histories?
+        What is the importance of sacred places in mythology?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-historical-context-in-which-herodotus-wrote-his-histories
+    url: /learn/art-history-and-literature/questions/what-is-the-importance-of-sacred-places-in-mythology
 related_article2:
-    id: 164004
+    id: 164011
-    title: What are the key characteristics that define a myth?
+    title: >-
+        What is the structuralist interpretation of mythology?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-key-characteristics-that-define-a-myth
+    url: /learn/art-history-and-literature/questions/what-is-the-structuralist-interpretation-of-mythology
 related_article3:
-    id: 164002
+    id: 164008
-    title: What is the historical context in which Herodotus wrote his histories?
+    title: >-
+        Why are stone inscriptions significant in Classical Studies?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-historical-context-in-which-herodotus-wrote-his-histories
+    url: /learn/art-history-and-literature/questions/why-are-stone-inscriptions-significant-in-classical-studies
 related_article4:
-    id: 163998
+    id: 163997
-    title: What significant event marked the transition from the Hellenistic Period to the Roman Period?
+    title: >-
+        How did the Classical Period in Classical Studies come to an end?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-significant-event-marked-the-transition-from-the-hellenistic-period-to-the-roman-period
+    url: /learn/art-history-and-literature/questions/how-did-the-classical-period-in-classical-studies-come-to-an-end
 related_article5:
-    id: 164007
+    id: 164011
-    title: What are the main themes explored in Homeric texts like the Iliad and the Odyssey?
+    title: >-
+        What is the structuralist interpretation of mythology?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-main-themes-explored-in-homeric-texts-like-the-iliad-and-the-odyssey
+    url: /learn/art-history-and-literature/questions/what-is-the-structuralist-interpretation-of-mythology
 ---

 &nbsp;